MarcelGarus/server/README.md

 ddclient -daemon=0 -noquiet -debug
 ```

-The cache file is at `/tmp/ddclient.cache` and you might need to delete it if you want to re-set the DynDNS A+ record although the IP didn't change.
+The cache file is at `/tmp/ddclient.cache`, and you might need to delete it if you want to re-set the DynDNS A+ record, although the IP didn't change.

 Make `ddclient` start when the system is booted: